 You can edit any template to your exact liking.

+You can choose millions of stock photos from the left sidebar.
 Type in keywords to get something close to what you have in mind.

 After choosing your image, adjust it how you like by using the handy toolbar on the top of your workspace.